 Now let’s work on some details.
 Obviously, if you color it right now it’s going to look really basic.

 Step 4: Time to get creative!
 You can trace more details from the original image, or add your own touch.
-For example, I added some details to the head with my watercolor brushes and create some geometric shapes for the body.
+For example, I added some details to the head with my watercolor brushes and created some geometric shapes for the body.

 Step 5: Delete the original image and you have your vector image.
 You can save the image as png for future use.